KnoxKnot/KnoxKnot.github.io/content/writings/2023-04-26/HTB Encoding | Linux - Medium.md

 ---
 HackTheBox Encoding is a Linux machine rated Medium.
 This machine is flawed with software and data integrity failures(A08:2021), and injection(A03:2021).

 Attack Chain: The attacker was able to gain an initial foothold due to directory traversal vulnerability, failed user input validation, and an improper implementation of php include function.
-Further exploiting an overly permissive right on a sensitive directory enabled the attacker’s gain root user privilege.
+Further exploiting an overly permissive right on a sensitive directory enabled the attacker gain root user privilege.
 #### Initialization
 ```bash
 # connect to vpn